Chargeback Request Letter (Canada)

 What to Include in Your Chargeback Request Letter (Canada)

-A comprehensive Canadian Chargeback Request Letter must include several essential elements to comply with bank complaint handling requirements and card network procedures and to maximize the likelihood of a successful dispute.
+A thorough Canadian Chargeback Request Letter must include several essential elements to comply with bank complaint handling requirements and card network procedures and to maximize the likelihood of a successful dispute.

 The letter must clearly identify the cardholder, including full name, address, province, postal code, and contact information.
 The card details section should specify the card type (Visa, Mastercard, American Express, or Interac), the last four digits of the card number, and sufficient information for the bank to identify the account.